masonmedia/jl_swup/README.md

 5. Recliner.js: Recliner is a lazy load library for better performance with images.
 A css `.lazy` class is added to img tags which loads the image only when it comes into the viewport, and also adds a css class (`.lazy-loaded`) which creates an entrance fade animation for smooth UX (via JS).

+6. Tilt.js: Tilt is a small js library that produces a perspective-like tilting effect on mouseover.
+It is used on the site 404 and 403 pages.
+See more [here](https://gijsroge.github.io/tilt.js/).

-6. Page Scroll to ID: For anchor-scrolling, the [Page Scroll to ID](http://manos.malihu.gr/page-scroll-to-id/) library is used.
+7. Page Scroll to ID: For anchor-scrolling, the [Page Scroll to ID](http://manos.malihu.gr/page-scroll-to-id/) library is used.
 Any ID set as an `href` attribute will smoothly scroll to that ID on the page.
 File is located at `/assets/js/jquery.malihu.PageScroll2id.min.js` and config is in the main.js file.

 Eg.